josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Needs to be verified

-Immutable Data can only hold one value, but its size is only limited by the current Test Network restrictions or when the network is fully released the amount of SAFE Coin you have.
+Immutable Data only holds one value, but its size is only limited by the current Test Network restrictions or when the network is fully released the amount of SAFE Coin you have.

 Immutable Data has the ability to be encrypted with both asymmetric (Two people, email) and symmetric (one person, private files) encryption as well as leaving it plain (websites).

 Immutable Data is retrieved with a Data Map Address.
-A Data Map Address is the 32 length secure hash of a particular Immutable Data file content.
+A Data Map Address is the 32 length hash of a particular Immutable Data file content.
 The Data Map Address of a file can't change and is the same for everyone.
 This is done by using XOR.

 #### Exclusive Or (XOR)